baileyspraggins/Aave-Vault/README.md

 An ERC-4626 vault which allows users to deposit/withdraw ERC-20 tokens supported by Aave v3, manages the supply and withdrawal of these assets in Aave, and allows a vault manager to take a fee on yield earned.

+> **info**
+> This bratch is dedicated to deploying aToken wrappers to Avalanche C-Chain and Avalanches Fuji Testnet.

 ## Instructions

 To compile/build the project, run `forge build`.